xaanyaax/Eye-Cancer-AI-Model/README.md

 👁️ Eye Cancer Detection Model 🔬🧠
-AI-powered tool for detecting cancer cells in eye images using deep learning and image segment
+AI-powered tool for detecting cancer cells in eye images using deep learning and image segmentation.